 The importance of chronicling the game’s place in Black culture and its broader impact on African American communities and politics spurred the establishment of the African American Golf History Archive’s Newspaper Division.

-Since 2014, the Museum has pursued the collection and cataloging of all mentions of golf in two of the nation’s longest running and most widely circulated African American newspapers, the Baltimore Afro-American (1898-1988) and the Chicago Defender (1909-1975).
+From 2014 to 2023, the Museum pursued the collection and cataloging of all mentions of golf in two of the nation’s longest running and most widely circulated African American newspapers, the Baltimore Afro-American (1898-1988) and the Chicago Defender (1909-1975).

-When complete, nearly 30,000 indexed articles will greatly impact the world’s understanding and scholarly study of the African American experience in golf.
-Due to the breadth of subjects covered, the archive will serve as a powerful resource for research on race, class, gender, politics, sports, leisure, competition and education in the United States throughout the 20th century.
+The nearly 18,000 indexed articles will greatly impact the world’s understanding and scholarly study of the African American experience in golf.
+Due to the breadth of subjects covered, the archive serves as a powerful resource for research on race, class, gender, politics, sports, leisure, competition and education in the United States throughout the 20th century.

 Baltimore Afro-American: Finding Aid and List of Terms

-While progress on the Chicago Defender continues, the collection and cataloging of articles from the Baltimore Afro-American (1898-1988) is complete, consisting of 8,863 captured, indexed and processed articles.
-The Finding Aid and List of Terms includes approximately 10,750 terms.
+The collection and cataloging of articles from the Baltimore Afro-American (1898-1988) is complete, consisting of 8,690 captured, indexed and processed articles.
+The Finding Aid and List of Terms includes approximately 10,500 terms.
 Terms include general themes as well as any person, place, course, club, city or tournament mentioned in the article.
 This is the most accessible and easily searchable method for organizing the archive’s contents, enhancing a researcher’s ability to explore general themes or, alternatively, specific people or places.
 To download a copy of the Baltimore Afro-American Finding Aid or List of Terms from the African American Golf History Archive Newspaper Division please see below:

 For research assistance, or questions about the African American Golf History Archive Newspaper Division, Finding Aid or List of Terms, please contact Victoria Nenno (email@example.com).